Skip to Content

 If a student needs to change mentors after the grant has been approved, they must contact the Honors College.
 A new grant application is typically required in these rare instances.

-Students can receive a maximum of four semesters of research support during their time in the SCHC, which includes SCHC research grants and conference presentation grants.
+Students can receive a maximum of four semesters of research support during their time in the SCHC, for both SCHC research grants and conference presentation grants.

 If a student is awarded a research grant, they will receive an award email and an offer letter.
 Once the signed offer letter is returned, the student will be given access to the university’s payroll system.
 At the end of each week, the student will submit a time sheet for approval using USC’s online payroll system.
 Please note that University of South Carolina employees are paid on a pay lag, so refer to the University Pay Dates page to view the payroll schedule.